gordonpn/personal-slack-bot/README.md

 ## Roadmap

 * [ ]  Rewrite in Python
-* [ ]  Create a Discord Bot to communicate the information
+* [ ]  Develop a Discord Bot to communicate the information